-- The property remains damaged due to Hurricanes Irma and/or María, as determined by a Program-conducted damage inspection, where applicable; - Confirmed damage to property due to the earthquakes or due to Tropical Storm Isaías, where applicable12; or non-code-compliant structure within radius of other properties with confirmed damage to property due to the earthquakes13; - The property must be an eligible single-family structure. - The applicant must have occupied the property as a primary residence at the time of the applicable disaster; - The applicant must have owned or have had a proprietary interest in the disasterimpacted structure at the time of the applicable disaster and after (including alternative methods of verification for informal ownership).
+- The property remains damaged due to Hurricanes Irma and/or María, as determined by a Program-conducted damage inspection, where applicable; - Confirmed damage to property due to the earthquakes or due to Tropical Storm Isaías, where applicable;14 or non-code-compliant structure within radius of other properties with confirmed damage to property due to the earthquakes;15 - The property must be an eligible single-family structure. - The applicant must have occupied the property as a primary residence at the time of the applicable disaster; - The applicant must have owned or have had a proprietary interest in the disaster-impacted structure at the time of the applicable disaster and after (including alternative methods of verification for informal ownership).
 In the case of assistance for mitigation measures, the applicant must have a proprietary interest in the structure located near other properties affected by the earthquakes; - The applicant must qualify as a low- or moderate- income person (below 80% Area Median Family Income) at the moment the application was submitted and initially reviewed for eligibility.
-In cases where the applicant's or household income increases before receiving assistance but after submitting the Program application and initial eligibility review, they will continue to be considered eligible if their income is still within Urgent Need limits14 (81-120% Area Median Family Income); - Duplication of Benefits (See the Duplication of Benefits Policy15 and the corresponding section of these Guidelines); - Non-compliant Federal Emergency Management Agency (FEMA) National Flood Insurance Reform Act of 1994 (NFIRA) applicants are ineligible for Program assistance.
+In cases where the applicant's or household income increases before receiving assistance but after submitting the Program application and conducting the initial eligibility review, they will still be considered eligible if their income is between 81-120% Area Median Income; 16 - Duplication of Benefits (See the Duplication of Benefits Policy17 and the corresponding section of these Guidelines);